damikun/React-Toast/README.md

 Toast Provider

 - Usually placed in Providers.tsx or on top of App.tsx
-- Grive you access to toast
+- Give you access to toast
 - In this example tast are fired from "HomeComponent"

 ```js